Cruise in Gramvousa and Balos by Ferry

 - If you want to walk up to the castle don’t wear sandals or flip-flops

-- The ship may be fairly crowded but fortunately there is enough space for everyone at the lagoon
+- The ferry may be fairly crowded and feel for mass tourism, but fortunately, there is enough space for everyone at the lagoon

-- You can buy food and drink on the boat
+- You can buy food and drink on the ferry

 Best season to visit